 chance of having heart disease, you can take steps to lower your chance.
 Eat

-better, quit smoking, and get more exercise.
+better, stay at a healthy weight, quit smoking, and get more exercise.
 These are the same steps your

 doctor would recommend after looking at your health history, your physical